 I’m going to use this page to add useful insights about Chinese Medicine.

-Given the current concern about coronavirus COVID-19, I thought it would be interesting to add the following excerpt from an interview with Dr. Wang Ju-Yi, by Daniel Maxwell in the Journal of Chinese Medicine.
+Given the current concern about a certain virus, I thought it would be interesting to add the following excerpt from an interview with Dr. Wang Ju-Yi, by Daniel Maxwell in the Journal of Chinese Medicine.

 “Another incident that left an impression on me was when I first started studying medicine in 1956.
 That spring there was an outbreak of encephalitis B (Japanese Encephalitis) in Hebei province, Northern China.
 The onset of this disease is very rapid and its symptoms include fever that won’t abate, projectile vomiting, coma, rapid breathing and sometimes pneumonia.
 It was very prevalent in children, and the mortality rate was high – 40 to 50 per cent.
 Because it was such a severe disease, the authorities turned to Western medicine ‐ primarily antibiotics such as penicillin.